ionos-developer/terraform-provider-ionosdeveloper/docs/index.md

 # IonosDeveloper Provider

-The IonosDeveloper provider gives the ability to configure DNS records using the IONOS Developer API.
+Use the IONOS Developer provider to manage your DNS configuration.

 Use the navigation to the left to read about the available data sources and resources.

-## Usage
+## Authentication and Configuration

 The provider needs to be configured with proper credentials before it can be used.